 Professional digital inkjet printing can produce fine art prints that will last a lifetime.
 The quality of print these machines can now produce is breathtaking and have a longevity greater than the traditional silver halide printing process.

 Ok, so a lifetime is not very specific.
 But by using a combination of Archival papers ( We use Fotospeed high white smooth 315gsm and Fotospeed Platinum Baryta 300gsm ) and pigment inks ( from our 12 cartridge HP Z3200 Photo printer ) the highest quality attainable is achieved, producing lightfast prints lasting 85 years.
 That’s a decent lifetime we think.
-Current camera is a Canon 5D MK11 and Canon “L” series lenses along with a bagful of bits including Lee filters.
+Current cameras are Canon 5D MK11 ,mirrorless Eos r, Canon “L” series lenses along with a bagful of bits including Lee filters.
+Recent purchase of Fuji GFX 50sII Medium format gives me more scope for large prints.
 Good equipment is important but being in the place, in the moment, is more so.

-The prints are produced in 4 sizes…A4, A3, A2, A1.
-They can be ordered as a simple signed print, a double mounted signed print or fully framed in solid oak .
+The prints are produced in 4 sizes…A4, A3, A2, and King size (which is a whopping 100 cm x 75cm).
+They can be ordered as a simple signed print, a double mounted signed print or fully framed in black woodgrain or Oak, complete with Artglass which repels reflections and gives additional UV protection .
 Special orders for canvas style and panoramic images ( these vary in aspect ratio ) to any size .
 More details on the “shop” page .

 Archival print is often described as a “Giclee” print.
 The word derives from the French “to spray”…the process of inkjet printers spraying ink onto archival papers.